jnm2/lang-design/Readonly setter calls on non-variables.md

 }
 ```

-This error is inappropriate when the properties being initialized are readonly.
-It could be made more granular, placing the error on each property initializer which calls a _non-readonly_ setter.
+This error is inappropriate when the properties being initialized have readonly `set`/`init` accessors.
+The error could be made more granular, placed on each property initializer which calls a _non-readonly_ setter.